P4bl246/Ensamblador-Assembler/README.en.md

 **Installation Recommendations**

-* Create a separate folder for the *compiler* where you will also place the `Ensamblador.h` library and your `ensamblando.c` executable.
+* Create a separate folder for the *compiler* where you will also place the `ensamblando.h` library and your `Ensamblador.c` executable.

 * Make sure you **do not** have other ***.txt*** *files* in the *same path* (folder), as they could have the *same name* as other *temporary* assembler files, which could *delete their contents* or cause *errors in the program execution*.